 The event also includes the presentation of the MLK UNC Scholarship for UNC juniors whose public and private community activities demonstrate a commitment to improving the quality of life of our community and campus, and the MLK Unsung Hero Awards for UNC staff/faculty, department or community/corporate entity who has exemplified a steadfast commitment to inclusion.

-The keynote speaker for this year’s lecture (held virtually) will be LaTosha Brown, award-winning visionary thought leader, institution builder, cultural activist and artist, and connector.
+The keynote speaker for this year’s lecture (held virtually) was LaTosha Brown, award-winning visionary thought leader, institution builder, cultural activist and artist, and connector.
 She is a nationally recognized “go-to” expert in Black Voting Rights and Voter Suppression, Black Women’s Empowerment and Philanthropy.